Toby Cadman (Co-Founder) | Guernica 37

 Toby’s particular area of expertise is international legal obligations and the UN system of protection and in particular pursuing complaints before the UN Special Procedures Branch.

 Toby has appeared and been instructed in matters before the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the International Crimes Tribunal Bangladesh, the European Court of Human Rights, the Bosnian War Crimes Chamber, the UN Human Rights Committee and the African Commission on Human and Peoples Rights.

-“Absolutely brilliant” junior who is known for his complex advisory work.
-Specialising in international humanitarian law, he has represented numerous individuals charged with war crimes and is often entrusted to lead inquiries into mass genocide and acts of terrorism.
+Experienced practitioner who is highly regarded for his experience advising on complex cases.
+Specialising in international humanitarian law, he has represented numerous individuals charged with war crimes and is often entrusted to lead inquiries into genocide and acts of terrorism.

 Strengths: "He is one of a kind: I don't think anyone combines his legal, political and PR skill and experience.
 He is a jack of all trades and like a Swiss Army knife – you can use him for anything."
 "He is involved in a wide spread of work in the international criminal law area."